On this page you find information about the implemented php standards recommendations in Nextcloud.

 The PSR-4 standard describes how class files should be named, so Nextcloud can automatically load them.
 See the classloader docs for details.

-As of Nextcloud 20, the dependency injection container follows the PSR-11 container interface, so you may start type-hinting
+The dependency injection container follows the PSR-11 container interface, so you may type-hint

 \Psr\Container\ContainerInterface whenever you want an instance of a container and use

 get($id) to retrieve an instance of a service.
 See the dependency injection docs for details.

 Changed in version 22: Nextcloud ships version 1.1.1

 Changed in version 27: Nextcloud ships version 2.0.2

 \OCP\AppFramework\Utility\ITimeFactory class follows the PSR-20 clock interface, so you may type-hint

 \PSR\Clock\ClockInterface and then use the